jss367/jss367.github.io/_posts/2018-10-10-software-i-use.md

 ## Integrated Development Environment (IDE)
 [VSCode](https://code.visualstudio.com/) (Ninite)
-* Right now it's VSCode and I'm very happy with it.
-I have used many of the alternatives and, in general, I think there are a lot of good options, but I like VSCode.
 * Configuring your IDE that way you like it is essential, and VSCode is incredibly extensible.
+See [how I customize it](https://jss367.github.io/software-customizations.html#vscode)

 [RStudio](https://rstudio.com/)
 * The clear winner in my opinion for R IDE, although I don't use R much anymore so this could no longer be true